itsmeryni/jarvis-agent/README.md

 > "Just A Rather Very Intelligent System"

 A fully local AI voice assistant inspired by JARVIS from Iron Man.
-Clap twice to wake it up, speak a command, and Jarvis responds with voice and takes action on your PC — all running offline with no API keys or monthly costs.
+Clap twice to wake it up, speak a command, and Jarvis responds with voice and takes action on your PC, all running offline with no API keys or monthly costs.

 ![Python](https://img.shields.io/badge/Python-3.13-blue)
 ![Ollama](https://img.shields.io/badge/Ollama-Llama%203.1-green)